sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 repo again and manage it completely separately.
 This can be easier, safer and less confusing for those less familiar with Git if working on a limited number of branches.
-However it doesn't scale very well and is not the way you're gonna get the most out of Git so as soon as you go beyond a second branch I'd strongly encourage you get used to checking out between branches.
+However it doesn't scale very well and is not the way you're going to get the most out of Git so as soon as you go beyond a second branch I'd strongly encourage you get used to checking out between branches.

 I do encourage separate folders however if you have different repos (e.g.